Wondering what to wear to the Bahamas? We’ve got some must have essentials for you to add to your packing list!

 If you do have a GoPro that you’re going to take with you, consider investing in a color filter.
 These filters help remove any extra blue or green in the water and adds the reds, yellows, and oranges back into your photograph.

-Though you might not end up needing to use it, it’s always a good idea to bring an extra battery or two for all of your electronics.
+It’s always a good idea to travel with a portable charger for all of your electronics.
 This is especially true if you’re thinking about visiting the island chain during the summer months when thunderstorms and blackouts are more common.

 During my first trip to Grand Bahama Island, we experienced a heavy thunderstorm that left us without power for a few hours.
 Luckily, I had an extra battery for my camera.
 I didn’t have to worry about the fact that my original battery was nearly drained and wouldn’t be charged before my next trip into the water.